 Based on these studies, CIAA identified four lakes for enhancement through lake fertilization: Packers, Bear, Leisure, and Chenik.
 CIAA began to fertilize Packers and Bear Lakes while ADF&G fertilized Leisure and Chenik Lakes.

 Each year, CIAA identifies the amount of fertilizer and the ratio of phosphorus and nitrogen it will apply to each lake.
-CIAA sprays liquid fertilizer onto the surface of the lakes from a boat about once a week throughout the active growing season from mid-June to lake-August.
+CIAA sprays liquid fertilizer onto the surface of the lakes from a boat about once a week throughout the active growing season from mid-June to late-August.
 CIAA then conducts routine monitoring of the lakes to make sure it meets salmon enhancement objectives and to adjust fertilizer applications.

 Today’s Lake Fertilization Status